Canadian Prime Minister Calls for Reducing Economic Dependence on United States

 Key Facts

-- Canadian Prime Minister Mark Carney described Canada's strong economic ties to the U.S. as a weakness in a video address.
+- Prime Minister Mark Carney described Canada's strong economic ties to the U.S. as a weakness that must be corrected.

-- The video address was released on Sunday.
+- The comments were made in a video address released on Sunday.

 What Happened

-Canadian Prime Minister Mark Carney said in a video address that Canada's close economic ties to the United States, once seen as a strength, have become a weakness that should be addressed.
+Canadian Prime Minister Mark Carney said in a video address that Canada's economic reliance on the United States has become a weakness and called for diversifying trade relationships.

 Why It Matters